commit-ai/ghcp-sport-app-workshop/README.md

       - What framework the repository using?
       - Where the api routes handled out ?
       - Which API routes the repository includes ?
+      - Where are the main ui components ?
+      - What packages is the app using?

 2.  **Clone the repository to your local environment**
     - Open the repository in VSCode IDE.